fermionicplants/fermionicplants/README.md

 - fermionicplants
 - Plasma  physicist/Engineering Physicist / Aspiring Computer Engineer
+- Currently working on Quantum Communications and computing?

 <!---
 fermionicplants/fermionicplants is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.